-The current limitation on volunteers needing RV sites is that there are only four campsites.
-The other challenge to consider is that the majority of applicants want to be here during the same time period from December to March or April.
+The current limitation on volunteers needing RV sites is that there are only five campsites.
+The other challenge to consider is that the majority of applicants want to be here during the same time period, from December to March or April.
 To increase your chances of obtaining a volunteer position, consider working during the spring, summer or fall.
 Also be aware that our humid, salty climate can take its toll on equipment.
 Volunteers at our campsite are asked to provide a minimum of 32 hours of volunteer service per week.

 Volunteers who reside in the nearby community are especially valuable since they can assist us year-round.
 We ask that you commit to at least 15 hours per month in order to maintain active volunteer status.